Official Procedure Last Change June 14, 2021

 Location of event: Bankruptcy > Motions, Applications & Briefs > Protective Order, Motion for

-Upon granting of the Motion, the Court will restrict access to the document named in the Motion, although the associated docket entry will remain visible to all users.
+If a Motion for Protective Order that relates to a document previously entered on the docket is granted, the Court will restrict access to the document named in the Motion, although the associated docket entry will remain visible to all users.
 The filer of the document to be hidden will need to file an amended version of that document with the personal identifiers removed.

 - The Motion must be signed by the filing party.

 - A certificate of service must be included.

 - A proposed order must be uploaded, which should not contain signatures of counsel.

 - If wishing to file a motion for protective order on a closed case, it is not necessary to file a motion to reopen, or to pay a reopening fee.
 The motion will be processed by the court even though the case is closed.

 2. Select Bankruptcy > Motions, Applications & Briefs.